chmoncay/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/control-gallery.md

     > [!NOTE]
   > Controls outside the gallery are not considered in the keyboard navigation order within the gallery.
 [TabIndex](properties-accessibility.md) controls inside a gallery are scoped.
 See [accessibility properties](properties-accessibility.md) to learn more.

+### Gallery performance tips

+Depending on the configuration, Gallery can take longer to render the visible rows.
+Simplifying the template could make a big difference.
+You should also ensure the Gallery instance has **DelayItemLoading** set to **true**, and **LoadingSpinner** set to **LoadingSpinner.Controls**, which should improve the perceived experience when render time is longer.
+This also has the added benefit of allowing the screen to render faster when first navigated to since both gallery and screen are not competing for resources.

 [!INCLUDE[footer-include](../../../includes/footer-banner.md)]